Free Open Graph Tools for Social Media Optimization

 Here’s a quick breakdown of three top free tools:

-• TheBlue.social OG Preview Tool: Test how your links look on various platforms like Facebook, LinkedIn, and Discord.
-It’s simple and doesn’t require coding or signups.
+- TheBlue.social OG Preview Tool: Test how your links look on platforms like Facebook, LinkedIn, X, Threads, and Discord.
+No coding or signup needed.

-• Placid Free Open Graph Image Generator: Design custom OG images with templates and drag-and-drop features.
-Perfect for creating professional visuals.
+- Placid Free Open Graph Image Generator: Design custom OG images with templates and drag-and-drop features.

 Debugging Open Graph Images on Social Media